MrLixm/MrLixm.github.io/content/blog/0005/katana_instancing.rst

 are going to address in this post.
 Additionally, I will explain how I tried to create a flexible solution for instancing called ``kui``.
-And lastly, you will find a paragraph specific to `Redshift`_ where I had some troubles guessing what it needed to work.

 .. contents::